zhangyu1818/use-flip/README.md

 # use-flip

-A React hook for performing FLIP (First, Last, Invert, Play) animations in your React applications, providing a smooth and efficient way to animate changes in element positions and dimensions.
+A zero-dependency React hook for executing FLIP (First, Last, Invert, Play) animations within your React applications.
+It offers a seamless and efficient method for animating changes in the positions and dimensions of elements.

 ## Installation